 Instead of doing mechanic repairs on the driveway which may be unsightly, these can be done in a garage and the door can be closed.
 In fact, if you live in a townhouse, they may have a bylaw about driveway repairs to a car.

 You’ll Have Increased Storage Space

 Despite a garage having an original use as storage for a car, many homeowners don’t even use these for cars!
 Many people use the space for storage for many different things including snow tires, lawnmowers, seasonal decorations, tools and much more.
-In fact, when selling a house our clients will often put all their things in there while staging! (related: staging a house is more than throwing things in a linen chest)
+In fact, when selling a house our clients will often put all their things in there while home staging!

 Likely to be in a newer neighbourhood

 Many older homes were built before cars!
 This means they likely didn’t have a stable for their horse and you don’t have a garage.
 Or, your home was built during an era where people didn’t have excess funds for such luxuries.
 This is particularly true in post WWII (homes built in the 1940’s to mid 1950’s).
 So, if you love the charm of older homes but have a number one priority of a garage, you may be out of luck.
 If you have the space, you may be able to build one if your city by-laws permit it.

 One thing that our clients typically don’t consider is that having a garage (especially with an entrance to your house) can be less social.
 Think about it from a practical perspective.
 You drive up to your house, press a button to open the garage door.
 Then you drive in and the door shuts behind you.
 You go into your house.